dotnet/msbuild/README.md

 5. Open src/MSBuild.sln solution in Visual Studio 2017.

 ### Building MSBuild in Unix (Mac & Linux)
-MSBuild's xplat branch allows MSBuild to be run on Unix Systems.
+MSBuild can be run on Unix systems that support .NET Core.
 Set-up instructions can be viewed on the wiki:   [Building Testing and Debugging on .Net Core MSBuild](https://github.com/Microsoft/msbuild/wiki/Building-Testing-and-Debugging-on-.Net-Core-MSBuild)

 ## Localization
 You can turn on localized builds via the `/p:LocalizedBuild=true` command line argument.
 For more information on localized builds and how to make contributions to MSBuild's translations, see our [localization wiki](https://github.com/Microsoft/msbuild/wiki/Localization)